 Pros:

 - There is a wide variety of clients to choose from.
-Examples are clients from the legal and educational fields.
+Examples include clients from the legal and educational fields.

 Cons: